-Not only are practices like these required by law, they are good methods to establish open, transparent relationships with customers from the first moment of contact.
+Not only are practices like these required by privacy laws, they are good methods to establish open, transparent relationships with customers from the first moment of contact.

-Here's a standard example of this type of navigation from HuffPost:
+Here's a standard example of this type of navigation from Upwork:

 A signup form marks the beginning of a business relationship.
 Since you will be using this customer's personal data to communicate with them, provide services, and potentially advertise to them, it is imperative that the consumer understands how their personal data will be used when they sign up.

-See a simple example of how this can be done from Akismet:
+Here's another example of how this can be done from HostGator:

-eBay incorporates prominent links to the Privacy Notice and makes sure the user understands that by clicking the "Create Account" button, they are agreeing to the Privacy Notice.
+Incorporating prominent links to the Privacy Notice makes sure the user understands that by clicking the "Create Account" button, they are agreeing to the Privacy Notice.

-PayPal goes one step further and obtains a more specific, unambiguous record of consent by implementing a consent checkbox within the registration form:
+PayPal goes one step further than this and obtains a more specific, unambiguous record of consent by implementing a consent checkbox within the registration form:

 Checkout forms within mobile apps often collect the same types of information as any other shopping cart interface, such as addresses and credit card numbers.
 Customers and law enforcement alike are especially concerned about the way personal data like this is handled.